How To Treat a Jellyfish Sting

-In one of our offbeat Globetrooper features we study how jellyfish stings can be treated and how to avoid the danger in the first place.
+In one of our offbeat Globetrooper features, we study how to treat jellyfish stings.
+Also, how to avoid the danger in the first place.

 When to See a Doctor

 Jellyfish stings covering large areas of the body are a cause for concern.
 Severe stings can cause a systemic reaction.
-In this case, symptoms are not limited to pain, but might include nausea, vomiting, dizziness, fever, muscle spasms, or trouble breathing.
+In this case, symptoms not only includes pain but might nausea, vomiting, dizziness, fever, muscle spasms, or trouble breathing.
 Victims experiencing these symptoms should see a doctor at once.

 Treating a Jellyfish Sting